MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 ### Failure scenario

-It is a common scenario that a tenant administrator restricts access to the downstream API (for example to Graph), by requiring end-users to MFA.
-But often they do not place the same restrictions on the web api.
+It is a common scenario that a tenant administrator restricts access to the downstream API (for example, to Graph) by requiring end-users to complete a Multi-Factor Authentication (MFA) challenge; however, they often do not place the same restrictions on the web API.

-1. The client (e.g. desktop app or web site) asks for a token for your web api.
-MFA is not enforced at this point!
+1. The client (e.g., desktop app or web site) asks for a token for your web API.
+MFA is not enforced at this point.
-2. The web api tries to exchange this token for a token for the downstream web api (e.g. Graph), through on-behalf-of.
-This fails, because access through Graph requires the user to have MFA-ed.
+2. The web API tries to exchange this token for a token for the downstream web API (e.g. Graph) via the on-behalf-of flow.
+This fails because access through Graph requires the user to have completed the MFA challenge.
 The call to `AcquireTokenOnBehalfOf` will fail with an `MsalUiRequiredException` which will also have the `Claims` property set.

 ### How to signal that MFA is needed to the client

-Conceptually, [the web api needs to send back the exception to the client](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#error-response-example), with the claims string.
+The web API needs to [send the exception back to the client](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#error-response-example) with the claims string.
 The [standard pattern](https://datatracker.ietf.org/doc/html/rfc6750#section-3.1) for signaling this failure to a client is to reply with HTTP 401 and with a WWW-Authenticate header which encapsulates the details of the failure.

-#### The web api replies with 401 + WWW-Authenticate
+#### The web API replies with 401 + WWW-Authenticate

 ```csharp
 // This example is for an ASP.NET Core web api
 public void ReplyForbiddenWithWwwAuthenticateHeader(MsalUiRequiredException ex)
 {
      httpResponse.StatusCode = (int)HttpStatusCode.Forbidden;
      httpResponse.Headers[HeaderNames.WWWAuthenticate] = $"Bearer claims={ex.Claims}, error={ex.Message};
 }
 ```

-#### The client
+#### Handling the failure on the client

-The client needs to interpret 401 messages and to parse WWW-Authenticate headers.
+The client needs to interpret 401 messages and parse WWW-Authenticate headers.
 MSAL.NET offers parsing APIs:

 ```csharp
 // assuming an HttpResponseMessage response with StatusCode=HttpStatusCode.Unauthorized